 Society of Saint Vincent de Paul is heavily dependent on local churches, and some of theme operate Thrift Stores.
 They will offer cheap school clothes for children of all ages, including teenagers and kids in kindergartners.
 The reduced priced items are sold by volunteers that work at these church based thrift stores.
 Most are open limited hours and have a small inventory of school supplies for sale at any time, but anyone can use them regardless of their income, race, religion, and gender.
 Read more on St. Vincent de Paul assistance programs.

-Inexpensive back to school items are also available from another national non-profit that operates thousands of Family Stores.
+Inexpensive back to school items are also available from another national non-profit that operates thousands of Family Stores (Thrift locations).
 The Salvation Army is a Christian based group make up of case workers.
 Donations are collected from the public year round, and many retailers such as Wal-Mart also contribute items to the group.

 The Family Stores operated by the Salvation Army have everything from gently used furniture to older, cheaper computers, backpacks, binders, winter coats, and much more.
 Some Family Centers even provide emergency gift cards as well.
 Tens of thousands of students from low to moderate income households shop there each year.
 Find help from the Salvation Army.

 Goodwill Industries operates thousands of Retail Stores.
 Donations are accepted from the community.
 There tends to be a wider range of school supplies sold to the public at affordable prices, and shoppers range in age from kindergarten to college students.
 There are specialty items sold such as computers or tablets as well as mattresses for dorm rooms and uniforms for private and public schools.
 There may even be items that cover students that attend Catholic or “Magnet” Schools.